jclark/rpi-cm4-ptp-guide/cm4-computer.md

 There are three suitable cases for this board:

 * [Waveshare case](https://www.waveshare.com/product/cm4-io-board-case-a.htm).
 There appear to be two versions of this.
 The newer version has a GPIO adapter that makes the 40-pin GPIO header available at the side.
 The older version does does.
-This adapter gets would get in the way of an internal GPS unit; if it's not used, then there would be a hole in the side of the case.
+This adapter would get in the way of an internal GPS unit; if it's not used, then there would be a hole in the side of the case.
 * [Edatec case](https://www.edatec.cn/en/Product/Accessories/2021/0322/101.html)
 * [Acrylic case](https://www.aliexpress.com/item/1005002085299389.html)

-The Waveshare case has a significantly better fan than the Edatec case: it's 40mm fan and has PWM support, which makes the controller on the IO board.
+The Waveshare case has a significantly better fan than the Edatec case: it's 40mm fan and has PWM support, which matches the controller on the IO board.
 The Edatec case has a 25mm fan, which lacks PWM support.

 The Waveshare case is also a few millimeters taller than the Edatec case, which makes it easier to fit an internal GPS unit.